utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

 For [collections linked to an API](/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/#adding-a-collection), Postman can automatically detect any inconsistencies between the [requests](/docs/sending-requests/requests/) and [saved examples](/docs/sending-requests/examples/) in the collection and the [API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
 Postman can also compare [responses](/docs/sending-requests/responses/) received from the server to the API definition to make sure the API implementation aligns with the API design.
 Postman displays a warning for each detected issue.
 Select a warning to view the source of the issue so you can resolve it.

-> Request validation is supported for OpenAPI 3.0 definitions.
+> Request validation is supported for OpenAPI 2.0, 3.0, and 3.1 definitions.

 ### Enabling request validation